quantrocket/networking/README.md

 A: This is up to you!
 The server- and client-classes are template-based and are waiting for your protocol implementation.
 Everything is possible: JSON, XML or even your own binary protocol formate.

+--

+Q: Does this framework only provide server-client architecture?

+A: Currently, yes!
+But I plan to add a peer-to-peer implementation.